wp-plugins/squirrly-seo/readme.txt

 Now, if you have just yourself as an Author on your site, or a super-star team of Authors, you'll love Starbox.
 You can <strong>choose from the professionaly built themes and landscaping</strong>.
 If you are the super-star type, or want to boost social proof, place your Author Box on top of the page, so that your Human readers will know that they're reading stuff that a real awesome person has written.

 <strong>How do I hide Powered by Starbox?</strong>
-You can buy Starbox without links and subscription from: http://starbox.squirrly.co/product/starbox-the-author-box-for-humans/ or
+You can buy Starbox without links and email subscription from: http://starbox.squirrly.co/product/starbox-the-author-box-for-humans/ or
 Go to your user profile just switch off "Powered By Starbox" (under the social icons).
 It has a global effect for all the authors.